alexpetros/unplannedobsolescence.com/content/blog/what-dynamic-programming-languages-are-for.md

 That doesn't mean there isn't an answer!
 A request with no `"token"` cookie [will return `undefined`](https://expressjs.com/en/4x/api.html#req.cookies).
 That results in a `get_user_by_token(undefined)` call, which returns `undefined` (the function checks for that).
-`undefined` is a [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value in JavaScript, so the conditional evaluates to false and throws an AuthorizationError.
+`undefined` is a [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value in JavaScript, so the conditional evaluates to false and throws an `AuthorizationError`.

-The code does work and it's very readable, but you have to do a fair amount of digging to ensure that it works reliably.
+The code works and it's very readable, but you have to do a fair amount of digging to ensure that it works reliably.
 That's a cost that gets paid in the future, anytime the "missing token" code path needs to be understood or modified.
 That cost reduces the maintainability of the service.